SonjaDJ/jujitsu-charts/readme.md

     1. Make sure python2.7 is installed and is what you are calling when you call python (2.6 will probably work too) (2.4 will not work)

     2a.
-For mac make sure that the command line utility "say" is installed and functioning
+For Mac, make sure that the command line utility "say" is installed and functioning

     2b.
-For linux make sure that python pyttsx is installed
+For linux, install the pyttsx python module (On ubuntu, first get pip: sudo apt-get install pip) (And then: pip install pyttsx)

+    2c.
+For Windows, um...
+    Install cygwin and python2.7 and pip and pyttsx, I guess...

     3. git clone https://github.com/asorini/jujitsu-charts.git

     4. cd jujistu-charts